Chinese Tea Ceremony (Gongfu Cha): Steps & Order

 -

-Keep your tea fresh in tea canisters especially if traveling to a wedding venue.
+Keep your tea fresh in tea canisters especially if traveling or on-the-go.
 We also include our top loose leaf teas in this list here.
 The versatility and depth of Chinese tea continue to make it a cornerstone of cultural and ceremonial practices.

 Tea Utensils and Their Significance